cloud-hypervisor/cloud-hypervisor/docs/windows.md

 This allows for SSH login from a remote machine, for example through the `administrator` user: `ssh administrator@192.168.249.2`.
 For a more detailed OpenSSH guide, please follow the MSDN article from the [links](#links) section.

+## Hotplug capability

+CPU hotplug is supported.
+The VM operating system needs to support hotplug and be appropriately licensed.
+SKU limitations like constraints on the number of cores are to be taken into consideration.

 ## Debugging

 The Windows guest debugging process relies heavily on QEMU and [socat](http://www.dest-unreach.org/socat/).
 The procedure requires two Windows VMs: